ct-clmsn/miniaturist/README.md

-machine it is running upon; it is suggested that users pipe the output of the distributed vocabulary building tool to a distributed filesystem using a filename that is: unique to the locality identifier (integer) of the program instance, or in a /tmp directory that is remotely accessible for a file copy (scp).
+machine it is running upon; it is suggested that users pipe the output of the distributed vocabulary building tool to a distributed filesystem using a filename that is: unique to the locality identifier (integer) of the program instance, or into a remote /tmp directory that is accessible for a file copy (scp).

 ## How To Build